webguybit/systems-notebook/ubuntu/sftp/sftp_file_transfer.md

-## SSH File Transfer to/from UBUNTU s
+## SSH File Transfer to/from UBUNTU

 ### From Linux/MacOS operating systems